 27. To support the desalinated water order advice development process, the metropolitan and regional water businesses provided demand forecasts for the next 15 years.
 Focusing on the first three years covered by the advice, the demand forecasts are outlined in Table 2.
 These demand forecasts include expected water savings from the Target 155 program and Permanent Water Use Rules.
-In the water resource modelling, the metropolitan demand forecasts are adjusted in each modelled year using a climate index algorithm to reflect the variability in demand typically observed in warmer and drier or cooler and wetter years.
-The average annual demand forecasts for the metropolitan water businesses outlined in Table 2 reflect the impact of recent and forecasts used for this years desalinated water assessment are lower than previous forecasts, as a result of the coronavirus (COVID-19) pandemic reducing demand growth and changing water use patterns.
+In the water resources modelling, the metropolitan demand forecasts are adjusted in each modelled year using a climate index algorithm to reflect the variability in demand typically observed in warmer and drier, cooler and wetter years and seasonal variability in demand during the year.
+The average annual demand forecasts for the impact of recent and forecast growth in Melbourne's population.

 Year Metropolitan water businesses (GL) Regional water businesses (GL) Total (GL)

-2022/23 431 19 450
+2023/24 438 19 458

-2023/24 435 19 454
+2024/25 442 19 461

-2024/25 439 21 460
+2025/26 446 20 466